KubeRocketCI/docs/docs/operator-guide/install-tekton.md

 2. Install Tekton Triggers v0.25.3 using the release file:

     :::note
-      Tekton Trigger resources are used for managing and running EDP Tekton EventListeners, Triggers, TriggerBindings and TriggerTemplates.
+      Tekton Trigger resources are used for managing and running KubeRocketCI Tekton EventListeners, Triggers, TriggerBindings and TriggerTemplates.
-      Please refer to the [EDP Tekton Triggers](https://github.com/epam/edp-tekton/tree/master/charts/pipelines-library/templates/triggers) page for details.
+      Please refer to the [KubeRocketCI Tekton Triggers](https://github.com/epam/edp-tekton/tree/master/charts/pipelines-library/templates/triggers) page for details.
     :::

     ```bash